-The aforementioned represents only a sample of the many causal effects of interest for practitioners wishing to translate their data into actionable policy (e.g., see refs.
-[32-34]).
-However brief, this list of example causal queries serves as a simple motivation for causal inference, and for intuiting the SCMs that can be used to address them.
-That said, introductory lessons in causality are dominated by such examples in medicine, econometrics, and others; a major deliverable of this work is to shift the same lessons motivated by these in the empirical sciences to settings that AI scientists will find applicable.
+The above represents only a sample of the many causal effects of interest for practitioners wishing to translate their data into actionable policy (e.g., see [32-34]).
+However brief, the above serves as a simple example motivating causal inference and intuiting the SCMs that can be used to address them.
+That said, introductory lessons in causality are dominated by examples like the above; a major deliverable of this work is to shift the same lessons motivated by these in the empirical sciences to settings that AI scientists will find applicable.

-2.2 Motivating causal discovery
+2.2 Motivating Causal Discovery

 Given the capabilities of SCMs to answer interesting causal queries like those in Example 2.1, students will likely be curious to learn about the sources of these models.
-Thus, as an oft close companion to causal inference, causal discovery techniques focus on the construction or learning of SCMs from data.
+Thus, as an oft close-companion to causal inference, causal discovery techniques focus on the construction or learning of SCMs from data.
 Causal discovery supports the assembly of DAGs, or parts of DAGs, largely by examining independence relations among variables (potentially conditioned on other variables), to offer a mechanism to uncover their causal relationships.
-In this sense, data alone are sometimes enough for causal inference, but when they are not, a partial DAG (also known as a pattern or equivalence class) can inform practitioners of what else is required to disambiguate.
+In this sense, data alone is sometimes enough for causal inference, but when it is not, a partial DAG (also known as a pattern or equivalence class) can inform practitioners of what else is required to disambiguate.
 Children instinctively comprehend this and employ playful manipulation to better grasp their environment when information from their senses is insufficient [7]; adults and scientists also perform experiments to confirm their causal hypotheses.
-Causal discovery with DAGs may provide a systematic way for machines to better understand causal situations beyond the traditional ML task of prediction [23].
+Causal discovery with DAGs may provide a systematic way for machines to better understand causal situations beyond the traditional machine learning task of prediction [23].